algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_transaction.AtomicTransactionComposerToSend.md

 • `Optional` **coverAppCallInnerTransactionFees**: `boolean`

-Whether to use simulate to automatically calculate required app call inner transactions fees and cover them in the parent app call transaction fee
+Whether to use simulate to automatically calculate required app call inner transaction fees and cover them in the parent app call transaction fee

 #### Inherited from